Salem, Indiana: Public art

-In 2021, Rafael Blanco (artist) debuted the “Salem Heritage” mural.
+In 2021, Rafael Blanco (artist) debuted the "Salem Heritage" mural.
 This 17-foot by 80-foot mural in Salem features portraits of six women who have made significant and historical contributions to the city.
 The women are Granny Lusk, Lula Desse Rudder, Bradie Shrum, Sarah Parke Morrison, Terry Hall, and Emma Christy-Baker.
 Each woman was born or lived in Salem.
 Granny Lusk's family arrived in Washington County in 1817 and she informally practiced medicine in the community.
 Lula Desse Rudder was the first woman in the state of Indiana to be licensed as a pharmacist.
 Bradie Shrum was an elementary school teacher in Salem after whom Salem's elementary school is named.
 Sarah Parke Morrison was born in Salem in 1833 and was the first woman student at Indiana University, the first woman to graduate from the institution, and later the first woman to be a member of the faculty.
 Terry Hall, who coached women athletes at both the high school and college level, is the "winningest coach in University of Kentucky basketball history."
-Emma Christy-Baker was born in 1865, "the great-grandaugher of freed slaves."
+Emma Christy-Baker was born in 1865, "the great-granddaughter of freed slaves."
 She was one of the first women, and the first African American person, the Indianapolis Police Department hired.

 Sports

 Salem is also home to Salem Speedway.
 It is a half mile high banked paved oval that was first built in 1947.
 Many of the most legendary drivers of the past 50 years have raced there including Ted Horn, Parnelli Jones, A. J. Foyt, Bobby and Al Unser, Mario Andretti, Larry Dickson, Darrell Waltrip and Jeff Gordon.
 A. J. Foyt at one time held the world record for a half mile oval at the speedway.
 One of ESPN's first televised auto racing events was held there in 1979.

+Salem High School is a Class AA school competing in The Mid Southern Conference.
+The mascot is the Lion.

+Boys sports include football, basketball, baseball, cross country, track & field, soccer, tennis, golf, swimming.

+Girls sports include volleyball, basketball, track & field, swimming, tennis, golf, cross country.
+The girls softball team won the 2025 Clarksville sectional.

+Media

+Don Martin started WSLM in 1953 with an AM station that broadcast the IU Basketball Network, the Indianapolis 500 race as well as local news, sports and weather.
+The station received many awards over the years.

+Martin started WSLM 98.9 FM in 1962 and built it into a 50,000-watt station that reached a four-state area of Indiana, Kentucky, Illinois and Ohio.

+In 1992, Martin's daughter, Rebecca White, started 97.9 WDHM and became one of the first women in Indiana to own and operate her own radio station.
+In 1994, she started Channel 17 TV and also became one of the first female TV station owners in the state.